mariogt/gruvbox.nvim/README.md

 # Description

-My fork of ***ellisonleao/gruvbox.nvim*** introduces several new and adjusted colors, designed to enhance readability and provide a smoother, more eye‑friendly experience.
+My fork of ***ellisonleao/gruvbox.nvim*** introduces several new and adjusted colors, designed to enhance readability and provide a smoother, more eye‑friendly experience.Also the original files structure and code have been trimmed, to improve maintainability and facilitate future updates (bye bye tests, github actions and copilot stuff).

-Enjoy the refreshed look!
+***Enjoy!***

 # Screenshots